hackerfactor/SEAL/SPECIFICATION.md

   - Any literal character may be combined with simple arithmetic offsets.
     - For example: `b=F+4~S,s~f-20` This defines two ranges.
 The first begins 4 bytes into the file and ends at the start of the signature.
 The second begins after the signature and ends 20 bytes before the end of the file.
     - As another example, PNG files use chunks that end with a four-byte checksum.
 The checksum is not known until after the signature is computed.
 As a result, the byte range must exclude the PNG chunk's checksum.
 After the checksum is computed and inserted into the file, the chunk checksum must be updated.
 Assuming that the signature ends at the end of the chunk, the range can use `b=F~S,s+4~f` to exclude the signature and PNG checksum.
-    - A streaming video may insert SEAL records using `b=p~S` in order to sign the bytes between the previous signature and the appended streaming data.
-When finalizing (closing) the video stream, the last SEAL entry should probably contain `b=p~S,s~f` to sign from the previous signature to the current signature and from the current signature to the end of the file.
+    - A streaming video may insert SEAL records using `b=P~S` in order to sign the bytes between the previous signature and the appended streaming data.
+When finalizing (closing) the video stream, the last SEAL entry SHOULD contain `b=P~S,s~f` to sign from the previous signature to the current signature and from the current signature to the end of the file.
   - If `b=` is not defined, then the default range is `b=F~S,s~f`.
 - `d=domain`: The domain name containing the DNS TXT record for the SEAL public key.
 - `uid=string`.
 (Optional) This specifies an optional **u**nique **i**dentifier, such as a UUID or date.
 The value is case-sensitive.
 The uid permits different users at a domain to have many different keys.
 The default value is an empty string: `uid=""`.